by ALJO QUINTANS

 Indeed, time passes by like a bullet train.
 In a couple more weeks, the school year is about to end and the time has come for me to pack my stuff up again, and leave the place I have now considered my second home, the UK.
-No matter how painful that thought may seem, I have to accept the fact that soon I have to wake up in the morning and not have my English tea with double cream or have Pimms (an English alcoholic drink) by the park at 2PM without being charged of being a drunkard.
-Although it seemed like most of my pain involved food, there is certainly a gazillion more reasons why I feel anxious for leaving: half of it involves politics (as you know, I study Politics), and the rest of it involves love (but that is something I will talk about next time).
+No matter how painful that thought may seem, I have to accept the fact that soon I have to wake up in the morning and not have my English tea with double cream or have Pimms (an English alcoholic drink) by the park at 2.00pm without being charged for being a drunkard.
+Although it seemed like most of my pain involved food, there are certainly a gazillion more reasons why I feel anxious for leaving: half of it involves politics (as you know, I study politics), and the rest of it involves love (but that is something I will talk about next time).

-As always, ending a journey allows us to go back to the past and reflect of what has been (then we start crying, then write blogs about tea and double cream – although, I am not saying that’s me).
-With all honesty, I can say that this journey that I had in the UK, studying for a year, and being a scholar of the British government, is probably the best time of my life.
+As always, ending a journey allows us to go back to the past and reflect of what has been (then we start crying, then write blogs about tea and double cream – although I am not saying that’s me).
+With all honesty, I can say that this journey that I had in the UK, studying for a year and being a scholar of the British government, is probably the best time of my life.
 I cannot imagine how many wonderful places I have been to, not only around the UK but also in other parts of Europe, and how many beautiful souls I have met along the way, in such a short span of time.
-I have learned so much – from my formal education at the University of Manchester to all the mundane and great experiences that I had every single day in the past year.
+I have learned so much, from my formal education at the University of Manchester to all the mundane and great experiences that I had every single day in the past year.
 Everything was all worth it and made perfect in its place.

-I can say that this journey that I had in the UK, studying for a year, and being a scholar of the British government, is probably the best time of my life.
+I can say that this journey that I had in the UK, studying for a year and being a scholar of the British government, is probably the best time of my life.